NazaGonella/nazagonella.github.io/articles/setting-up-this-simple-blog-tools-i-used/setting-up-this-simple-blog-tools-i-used.md

 Still, I would like to have some formatting, as there were times I would take notes in plain text files for then to never come back to them.
 So I'm using the next closest thing, Markdown.

 Now what I need is to convert this Markdown file into a HTML file, and after looking around for some recommendations on Reddit, I found the [pandoc](https://pandoc.org/) document converter, which is exactly what I needed.
-For any `.md` file I just had to run `pandoc input.md -o index.html`.
+For any `.md` file I just had to run `pandoc input.md -o index.html`. **pandoc** also supports *Metadata Blocks*, an extension to Markdown that allows including bibliographic information such as `% title`, `% authors(s)` and `% date`.
+I will only be using `% title` since the tool requires it.

 And there it was, just what I wanted, almost.